 RNA sequencing: Our team has direct working experience with data produced from the next generation DNA sequencing technologies.
 In one study, we conducted transcriptome sequencing for RNA samples isolated from blood samples of SCZ patients and healthy controls.
 In this study, we first sequenced 3 cases and 3 controls, followed with verification of sequencing two pools of 10 cases and 10 controls.
 We found that there were 198 genes differentially expressed between cases and controls, of them 19 had been verified by the pooled sequencing dataset and 21 reached nominal significance in gene-based association analyses of the Molecular Genetics of SCZ GWA dataset.
 Two genes, S100A8 and TYROBP, had consistent changes in expression in both individual and pooled sequencing datasets and were nominally significant in gene-based association analysis.60

 Dr. Chen, one of the PIs in this application, has an ongoing transcriptome sequencing project funded by NARSAD.
 In that project, we proposed to sequence the transcriptome of post-mortem anterior cingulate cortex (Brodmann Area 24) from patients with SCZ, bipolar disorder (BIP) and controls from the Stanley Medical Research Institute.
 This is a project in collaboration with Beijing Genomics Institute (BGI).
 We have finished sequencing and quality assessments for 82 subjects (26 controls, 25 BIP patients and 31 SCZ patients), and aligned the unique reads to human genome reference.
 On average, for each subject we have 4.7, 12.9 and 10 million unique reads mapped to the human genome for the BIP, SCZ and control groups respectively (Table 1).
 In RNA-seq data, gene expression is measured by the reads per kilobase exon per million reads (RPKM).
+We also generated allele specific expression (ASE) data which allow levels of ASE to vary across SNPs in the genes.
 SNPs from RNA-seq can be identified by consensus alignment of sequencing reads from the pool of multiple individuals.61,62 In this study, we focused on the comparison between SCZ and BIP.
 We intended to test if there is a correlation in differentially expressed genes between these two disorders since from the GWA studies there is evidence that these two disorders share some common liabilities.
 We first conducted gene expression analyses using t test, and found evidence that the test statistics (t score) between SCZ and BIP are correlated (Figure 1).
 We also intended to test if there is an excess of rare variants in those differentially expressed genes.
 Based on our data, we define rare variants as those observed only once in our sequencing of 82 subjects.
 After controlling for sequencing depth and total reads mapped to genes, we found that genes differentially expressed (FDR q value cut-off at 0.05 and 0.1) in SCZ patients were enriched in rare variants (Table 2), and the results for BIP were not significant because of lower sequencing coverage.
 These results are consistent with the observation that multiple rare mutations may be an important source for genetic risk for SCZ.

 Table 1.
 Summary of RNA sequencing of post-mortem samples